School of Social Science and Public Policy

 |Contacting me:||During office hours, posted on my door, or via email appointment|

 Hannah first joined Keele University in 2009, as an Undergraduate student in Criminology and Law.
 Since then, Hannah has also graduated with a Masters in Criminology and Criminal Justice, and is conducting her doctoral research under the supervision of Professor Ronnie Lippens, Dr. Evi Girling, and Dr. Samantha Weston.
-Hannah has taught on a range of Criminology modules, from the Foundation Year through to Masters level, and was appointed as a Teaching Fellow in Criminology in September 2017.
+Hannah has taught on a range of Criminology modules, from the Foundation Year through to Masters level, and was appointed as a Teaching Fellow in Criminology in September 2017, then as a Lecturer in Criminology in September 2018.

 In addition, Hannah has worked as a Research Associate alongside Dr. Samantha Weston, on projects with Re-Solv – on early intervention and prevention of volatile substance abuse (VSA), and with Staffordshire Police – evaluating the child sexual exploitation (CSE) prevention programme currently being delivered to young people in Staffordshire.